jramkiss/jramkiss.github.io/_posts/2020-01-01-regression-vs-bayesian-regression.md

 summary: A walkthrough of the intuition behind Bayesian regression and a practical comparison to ordinary linear regression.
 ---

-Bayesian methods are usually shrouded in mystery, draped behind walls of math and stats that no practitioner has the patience to understand.
-Why would I even use this complicated black magic if a neural network is better?
-Also, since when is there a Bayesian version of simple linear regression??
+Bayesian methods are usually shrouded in mystery, hidden behind pages of math that no practitioner has the patience to understand.
+Why should I even use this complicated black magic if other models are better?
+Also, since when is there a Bayesian version of simple linear regression?
 And while we're at it, what in the world is [MCMC](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) and should I even care?

 The goal of this post is to answer all these questions and to explain the intuition behind Bayesian thinking without using math.
 To do this, we'll fit an ordinary linear regression and a Bayesian linear regression model to a practical problem.
 The post itself isn't code-heavy, but rather provides little snippets for you to follow along.
 I've included the notebook with all the code [here](https://nbviewer.jupyter.org/github/jramkiss/jramkiss.github.io/blob/master/_posts/notebooks/regression_VS_bayesian_regression.ipynb).